PennyLaneAI/pennylane-lightning/doc/code/__init__.rst

 pennylane_lightning
 ===================

-This section contains the API documentation for the PennyLane-Lightning plugin.
+This section contains the API documentation for the Lightning plugins.

 .. warning::